thegeeklab/prometheus-pve-sd/docs/content/usage/_index.md

   replacement: "${1}"
 ```

-Using the `alert` label, you can then for example set an alertmanager route, for this alert
+Using the `alert` label, you can then for example set an Alertmanager route, for this alert

 ```YAML
 routes: